 Then, Thebes’ alliance with Sparta during the Peloponnesian War awarded them some temporary benefits when Athens was defeated in 404 BCE.

-As a result, Sparta had maintained control over much of central Greece and often used force to ensure its supremacy.
+After the defeat of Athens, Sparta maintained control over much of central Greece and often used force to ensure its supremacy.

 This led to friction with Thebes, which was striving to assert its independence and extend its influence in Boeotia.